Time Limits in Reinforcement Learning: Time-awareness for time-limited tasks

 \subsection{The Last Moment problem}

 To give a simple example of the learning of an optimal time-dependent policy, we consider an MDP containing two states A and B. The agent always starts in state A and has the possibility to choose an action to ``stay'' in place with no rewards or a ``jump'' action that transitions it to state B with a reward of $1$.
 However, state B is a trap with no exit where the only possible action provides a penalty of $-1$.
 The episodes terminate after a fixed number of steps $T$.
 The goal of the game is thus to jump just before the timeout.
-For a time-unaware agent, the task is impossible to master for $T > 1$ and the best feasible policy would be to stay in place.
+For a time-unaware agent and $T > 1$, the task is impossible to master.
+The optimal stochastic strategy being to jump $50\%$ of the time when $T = 2$ and to never jump when $T > 2$.
 In contrast, a time-aware agent can learn to stay in place for $T - 1$ steps and then jump.